EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

 + Task-2 Model Winner: 500 USD
 + Travel Award: 1000 USD (awarded to the team selected by the challenge committee given oral presentation on the workshop)

+<strong>Note that all rewards are pre-tax amounts and include applicable taxes.</strong>

 ### Rules

 1. Awarded teams must comply with relevant open-source licenses and release their competition solutions.